Premier League reveals zero positive coronavirus results in latest round of testing | Goal.com

 "The Premier League is providing this aggregated information for the purposes of competition integrity and transparency.
 No specific details as to clubs or individuals will be provided by the League and results will be made public after each round of testing."

-The test results are encouraging after the league conducted three previous rounds of testing, which produced six, then two, then four positive results.
+The test results are an encouraging development after the league conducted three previous rounds of testing, which produced six, then two, then four positive results.

 Previously, Burnley assistant manager Ian Woan, Watford defender Adrian Mariappa and Bournemouth goalkeeper Aaron Ramsdale have been confirmed among the 12 total positive cases.